THE MUNDIC PROBLEM EXPLAINED

 WHICH PROPERTIES ARE AT RISK?

-Whilst it is possible that some properties built after 1950 may be affected, the problem is more likely to affect concrete properties built between 1900 and 1965.
+Whilst it is possible that some properties built after 1950 may be affected, the problem is more likely to affect concrete used between 1900 and 1950.

 WHAT DOES A TEST INVOLVE?

-Under the supervision of a qualified Surveyor, the procedure involves the extraction of, on average, 8-12 core samples from the property.
-The cores are extracted using a 50mm ( 2") diamond tipped core drill.
+Under the supervision of a qualified Surveyor, the procedure involves the extraction of a representative selection of core samples from the property.
+The cores are mostly extracted using a 50mm ( 2") diamond tipped core drill.

 Sampling locations include all accessible walls and foundations plus internal walls and chimneys.